 Lifetime value (LTV)

-Wine and meal deliveries score the highest LTV – $737 and $233 respectively, which may be expected for an expensive product like wine, but not so for ready-made meals, which benefit from high retention rate and one of the highest numbers of orders in the survey, 2.8.
+Wine and meal delivery businesses score the highest LTV – $737 and $233 respectively.
+This may be expected for an expensive product like wine.
+Ready-made meals, however, benefit from high retention rate and one of the highest numbers of orders in the survey, 2.8.

 Number of orders per customer